-Investors, for the most part, have recovered from the bout of volatility that rocked equity markets at the end of last year, but the experience served as a wake-up call for investment committees.
-Not wanting to be left flat-footed, fiduciaries are questioning their policies and wondering what other strategies are available to handle times of extreme market stress.
+Bouts of volatility in equity markets should serve as a wake-up call for investment committees.
+Not only do fiduciaries need to review their investment policy statement and question their policies, but they should consider other strategies to handle extreme market stress.
 Fortunately, they have several tools at their disposal.
 Here are a few.

 All for One, But Not One for All